kr-colab/disperseNN/README.md

 ## Vignette: example workflow
-Here we present a somewhat-realistic analysis beginning with the simulation step.
-The "somewhat realistic" part just means the data are made up, because a real workflow will take significant computational resources.
+Here we present a somewhat-realistic analysis.
+The "somewhat realistic" part just means that the data are made up, because a real workflow will take significant computational time.

 ### Custom simulations
 [TODO: